galaxyproject/galaxy-hub/src/GalaxyUpdates/2015_11/index.md

 Welcome to the November 2015 *[Galactic News](/src/GalaxyUpdates/index.md)*, a summary of what is going on in the Galaxy community.

-If you have anything to include in the next News, please send it to [mailto:outreach AT galaxyproject DOT org](Galaxy Outreach).
+If you have anything to include in the next News, please send it to [Galaxy Outreach](mailto:outreach AT galaxyproject DOT org).

 # New Papers